 How might you distinguish between these two?

 - Examine the paramedic record, particularly the observations on crew arrival: did hypotension exist/on what basis was the IM adrenaline given?

 - Observe her carefully in the resus room and see if her respiratory rate and heart rate settle

 Remember skin or mucosal changes alone represent allergy, not anaphylaxis.
-Youll have to carefully judge whether anxiety or anaphylaxis (+/- anxiety) accounts for her raised respiratory rate.
+You’ll have to carefully judge whether anxiety or anaphylaxis (+/- anxiety) accounts for her raised respiratory rate.
 A (venous) lactate might guide your decision making.
-Adrenalin is probably unwarranted in this case (at least at this stage) indeed it may cause more symptoms.
-In older patients unwarranted adrenalin may even cause harm.
+Adrenaline is probably unwarranted in this case (at least at this stage) indeed it may cause more symptoms.
+In older patients unwarranted adrenaline may even cause harm.

 - Close observation in the resus room (at least initially)

 - IV (or perhaps oral although absorption may be slowed by swelling of abdominal mucosa)) antihistamines and steroids

 - Have 0.5 mg adrenaline drawn up

 - The early recognition of anaphylaxis and its prompt treatment with adrenaline, is highly likely to prevent cardiac arrest.
 Grade C, Level 4.

 - Beware conditions mimicking anaphylaxis.
 Grade D, Level 5.